 In 2016, the U.S. Census Bureau launched The Opportunity Project, “a process for engaging government, communities, and the technology industry to create digital tools that address our greatest challenges as a nation”.

-Each year, The Opportunity Project (TOP) connects government agencies, technologists, and communities to collaboratively work through 12-week technology development sprints to tackle a variety of problem statements, using open data, and create digital tools that help strengthen American economic opportunity.
-Technologists work with stakeholders, end users, and product advisors to build tools and apps, which are unveiled at the end of the sprint during Demo Day, at the Census headquarters.
+Each year, The Opportunity Project (TOP) brings together government agencies, technologists, and communities for 12-week technology development sprints.
+These sprints focus on addressing various problem statements and using open data to create digital tools that enhance American economic opportunity.
+Technologists collaborate with stakeholders, end users, and product advisors to build these tools and apps.
+Finally, they unveil their creations during Demo Day at the Census headquarters.

 The Challenge